tlswg/tls13-spec/draft-ietf-tls-tls13.md

        (server_recv_psk_time - server_create_nst_time) - ticket_age < RTT + delta

+"server_recv_psk_time" is the time when the server received the "pre_shared_key" extension. "server_create_nst_time" is the time when the server created the NewSessionTicket message.
 "ticket_age" is calculated as discussed in {{age-lifetime}}.
 "RTT" is a round trip time between the client and the server consumed by the NewSessionTicket message from the server to the client and